comshc/guide/src/late/euro.md

 - The economy was devastated, and the price of labor increased.
 - Closely related to the rise of the Renaissance and Capitalism.

-### Sources

-- We know so much about the plague because of the Decameron, written by Boccaccio in 1353.
-It's a collection of 100 stories told by 10 people who fled Florence during the plague.
-- The title means "10 days" which is a play on Hexameron, a 6-day creation story in the Bible.

 ## Primary Source: Decameron

 ### General Information

 - Written by Giovanni Boccaccio (1313-1375)
   - Was a Florentine writer and humanist
-- Written in 1353
+- Written in `1353`
+- Collection of 100 stories told by 10 people who fled Florence because of the plague
+  - The title is a play on the *Hexameron*, or the six days it took God to create the universe; *Decameron* means 10 days.

 ### Source Summary

 - A collection of 100 stories told by 10 people who fled Florence during the plague.
-- Describes how despite all the quarintines and precautions, the plague still spread in Florence, with very strange symptoms.
+- Describes how despite all the quarantines and precautions, the plague still spread in Florence, with very strange symptoms.
 - Talks extensively about the tumors and the boils that the plague caused.
 - Some physicians were not qualified at all , and practised medicine without any understanding of medicine.
 - Most people who began exhibiting symptoms died soon after.
-- Shit spread like crazy; even clothes that had ben touched by a sick person was contaminated
+- Shit spread like crazy; even clothes that had been touched by a sick person was contaminated
 - Nonhuman creatures would die of "instantaneous death" when in contact with an infected human.